Stock market today: Wall Street drifts in subdued trading around last week's records

 NEW YORK (AP) — Stocks drifted on Wall Street Wednesday and major indexes hovered close to the all-time highs they set last week.

 Several big technology companies gained ground and also cushioned the impact from the broader market's decline.
-Apple rose 1.3% and Nvidia gained 1.1%.
+Apple rose 2.3% and Microsoft gained 0.4%.
 Their large values tend to heavily influence the direction of the market.

 Wall Street's big focus this week will be on the government's latest inflation report Friday.
 The personal consumption expenditures index, or PCE, is the Federal Reserve's preferred measure of inflation.
 Wall Street expects it to show that the rate of inflation eased to 2.6% in May, following a 2.7% reading in April.